A police source told ABC News that two unrefrigerated trailers outside Andrew T. Cleckley Funeral Services on Utica Avenue each contained 50 bodies.

 "If they were to do that to my father or my mother or my sister or my child, I would go crazy," said neighbor John Di Pietro.

 The owner of the funeral home indicated to city officials that its freezer stopped working.

-The state health department is investigating, and summonses are expected for improper handling of human remains.
+The state health department, which licenses funeral homes, was notified and will investigate.
+Summonses are expected for improper handling of human remains.

 The investigation is ongoing.